hucki/necto/README.md

 necto provides teams with the ability to schedule appointments with patients/clients on a weekly basis.
 The number of weekly appointment a team member has to fulfill can be indivdually defined.
 Every Appointment can be defined as in House or as a home visit.

+## Project description

+App to keep track of the appointments of a team of therapists, where each appointment has a defined frequency (i.e. weekly) and a number of recurrences (i.e. 10 times).
+The App provides an overview of appointments for the hole team, as well as personal views for each team member.
+Single appointments can be moved to different dates/times/therapists without necessarily affecting the rest of the recurring appointments.

+Additional features could include:

+- User role "team leader"
+  - can add/remove team members
+  - can setup schedules for other team members
+- introduce clients / patients dataset + tie to appointments
+  - waiting list for new clients / patients
+- time tracking and statistics for team members

 ## Getting started

+### setting up a development environment

 1. clone the repo